vigilance91/solidarity/README.md

 ## Before Starting

+Either use the Remix.com IDE for rapid prototyping and testing or Download and install:

+* [Ganache]() - a local testnetwork for developing using a private blockchain
+* [Geth]() - a local Ethereum node, for use with Ganache
+* [Truffle]() - application for easily compiling, deploying and testing blockchain applications

+If unfamiliar with these tools, a full, indepth tutorial can be found on the official VS developer's site [here][3].

+Once ready to go, either clone the repository (or install the most recent stable version via NPM) if developing locally, or simply import the code directly from the repository, if using Remix.

 This project has the following directories structure

 * **/_output** - directory for logging console output and errors durring exection of tools